ProvableHQ/welcome/documentation/developer/getting_started/02_hello_world.md

 ## Zero Knowledge in one line

+The `leo run` command will compile the program, generate keys for a trusted setup, fetch inputs, generate a proof and verify it.
+In your terminal, run:
 ```bash
 leo run
 ```
-This command will compile the program, generate keys for a trusted setup, fetch inputs, generate a proof and verify it.

 ```bash title="console output:"
   leo  Compiled program file "/$PATH/hello-world/src/main.leo"